eugeneware/nipster/README.md

 # nipster

-Search npm modules with this command line client to [nipster.com](http://nipster.com)
+Search for npm modules with this command line client to [nipster.com](http://nipster.com)

 An alternative to `npm search` based on the excellent web-site [nipster.com](http://nipster.com).